redoste/redoste.xyz/content/posts/20200421-wii-sports-modding-1.md

 # IV - Conclusion

-This blog post summurize how far I have been able to mod *Wii Sports*, I hope it will be usefull to someone else but a least it usefull for me to not my progress and maybe, one day, later, try to do something more complete.
+This blog post summarize how far I have been able to mod *Wii Sports*, I hope it will be useful to someone else but a least it useful for me to note my progress and maybe, one day, later, try to do something more complete.